haiwera-silk-cd/magento-devdocs/guides/v2.1/config-guide/elasticsearch/es-config-stopwords.md

 	*	Magento Admin: **System** > Tools > **Cache Management**.
 Select the **Configuration** check box and, from the list above it, click **Refresh**.
 Click **Submit** to complete the action.

-	*	Command line: As the Magento file system owner, enter the following command:
+	*	Command line: As the Magento文件系统所有者, enter the following command:

 			php <your Magento install dir>/bin/magento magento cache:clean config
 6. Check the results by searching for terms on your {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}storefront{% endglossarytooltip %}.x